 Advertisements / Fliers

-These templates are to be used when contacting participants for recruitment, reminders or follow-up notifications whether via phone, email or letter.
+Recruitment, Verbal Scripts, Follow-Up, and Reminder Templates – to be used when contacting participants for recruitment, reminders, or follow-up notifications whether via phone, email or letter.

 Translation Certification Guidance and Form – to be used when any documents related to an IRB approval or determination must be translated from either English to a particular language or vice versa.

 Participants who have limited English proficiency may be enrolled in your research provided that you have the resources to communicate effectively during the recruitment process, while obtaining consent, and for the duration of the study.
 The short form consent is typically used when the potential participant does not speak English and there is not enough time to translate the English version of the approved consent document into a language the potential participant understands.

 Use of the short form process and forms below MUST be approved prior to implementation through submission of the Short Form Request Form.
 Please review HRPP policy #9.008 titled Use of the Short Form Consent Document to learn about the process of approval.